vejvarm/CARTON/README.md

+# CARTON w/ Named Entity Recognition
+- inspired by and forked from [endrikacupaj/CARTON](https://github.com/endrikacupaj/CARTON.git)

+## Premise
+Expand CARTON beyond static knowledge and allow it to work with dynamic Knolwedge Graphs.
+Retrain with new dataset and new `Insert` class (logical form action type), which will update the underlying Knowledge Graph with new RDF triples based on information from the user input sentence.

+Below is a work in progress Readme adapted from the original repository.

 # Context Transformer with Stacked Pointer Networks for Conversational Question Answering over Knowledge Graphs

 *Re-implementation using code base and grammar from [here](https://github.com/endrikacupaj/LASAGNE).
 Original implementation was made by [joanPlepi](https://github.com/joanPlepi).*